Software and Documents

 BASIC Manual

-1. Preliminary manuals with the first Apple Computer logo (Newton under the apple tree) on white paper stacked together in the left corner.
-Comes mostly with a green/blue first page.
+1. Preliminary manuals with the first Apple Computer logo (Newton under the apple tree) on white paper, stacked together in the left corner.
+Mostly comes with a green/blue first page.

 2. Tan manuals stacked together in the left corner.
-On front the Apple logo.
+On the front, the Apple logo.
 The manuals contain fold-out schematics of the Apple-1.

 Apple-1 price list

 The Apple-1 had to compete with the vastly superior Apple II at that time.
-Its only advantage over the Apple II was the low price.
+Its only advantage over the Apple II was its low price.

 Apple-1 advertisement